Activity 4 | Lost Bird SDPB

 6. Ask students to write a one-page paper that addresses the following:

-Examples of how the stereotype has been promoted through various media (movies, television, novels, news reports, web sites, commercials, historical interpretations, etc.) and celebration of holidays.
+Examples of how the stereotype has been promoted through various media (movies, television, novels, news reports, websites, commercials, historical interpretations, etc.) and the celebration of holidays.
 Students should cite specific examples from research.

 Description of how the stereotype has a negative impact on attitudes toward Native Americans.

 Description of how the stereotype is or is not based on fact.
-Students should research reliable, relevant, credible historical resources upon which to base their assertion.
+Students should research reliable, relevant, credible historical resources upon which to base their assertions.

 Description of what could be done to eliminate the negative stereotype in our culture.